Testicular Cancer: Introduction

 Germ cell tumors

-More than 90% of testicular cancers begin in a type of cell in the testicles called a germ cell.
-These are the cells that give rise to sperm.
+More than 9 in 10 testicular cancers start in a type of cell in the testicles called a germ cell.
+These are the cells that make sperm.
 There are 2 main types of germ cell tumors: seminomas and nonseminomas.
 These 2 types occur almost equally.
 Many testicular cancers have both seminoma and nonseminoma cells.
 These are called mixed germ cell tumors.

-Seminomas tend to grow more slowly.
+Seminomas tend to grow slower than nonseminomas.
 They often respond very well to treatment.
 There are 2 types:

 Classical (typical).
-More than 90% of seminomas are classical.
-These are usually found in men between ages 25 and 45.
+More than 9 in 10 seminomas are classical.
+These are often found in men between ages 25 and 45.

 Spermatocytic.
 These tend to occur later in life.
-The average age of diagnosis is 65.
+The average age at diagnosis is 65.

 These grow faster than seminomas.
 They tend to occur in men between their late teens and early 30s.